-Under the Build Alternative, the project would result in temporary and permanent impacts to environmental resources.
-Temporary impacts would result from the various construction activities required to complete the project.
-Permanent impacts would result from the new highway features and elements that would be constructed.
+Under the Build Alternative, the project will result in temporary and permanent impacts to environmental resources.
+Temporary impacts will result from the various construction activities required to complete the project.
+Permanent impacts will result from the new highway features and elements that will be constructed.

-The Build Alternative would meet the purpose and need of the project by addressing the repair issues of the existing culverts, while also providing additional improvements to roadway lighting, traffic monitoring, and maintenance access.
-The work would be done in stages, with construction occurring over a period of about one year.
+The Build Alternative will meet the purpose and need of the project by addressing the repair issues of the existing culverts, while also providing additional improvements to roadway lighting, traffic monitoring, and maintenance access.
+The work will be done in stages, with construction occurring over a period of about one year.